SVP, Corporate Communications

 "We needed our CRM data integrated with our accounting and ERP data, providing a complete solution to provide better all-around support to our customers.
 NetSuite provided more out-of-the-box functionality at a much lower investment on the order of thousands of dollars compared to the Great Plains-Microsoft CRM combination.
 NetSuite gives us everything in one system and it's Web-based, saving our residential program even more money because we don't need to invest in and maintain a client-server architecture like our parent company needed for Great Plains."

 Older generation software applications like Microsoft Great Plains were once very popular within mid-sized companies.
 They are rapidly falling out of favor, however, due to a number of deficiencies.
-Most do not allow business data to move easily across departments, resulting in a lack of real-time visibility across key metrics needed to optimize business operations.
+Most do not allow business data to move easily across departments, resulting in a lack of real-time visibility across key metrics needed to optimise business operations.
 In addition, companies that deploy best-of-breed applications like Microsoft Great Plains are forced to manage their business on separate on-premise software packages — one for accounting, one for warehousing, one for sales force management and one for services management, an approach that requires costly integration to get them to work together.
 The cost of implementation, integration and on-going application maintenance in such environments can be many times the cost of the software itself.
 In addition, tying together disparate systems typically does not provide the integrated real-time visibility across business metrics that is essential to managing growth in a dynamic business environment.

 In stark contrast to Microsoft Great Plains, NetSuite is designed to help solve the challenge of tying together these different systems because it is a single system for ERP, CRM and Ecommerce operations.
 In addition, NetSuite is delivered as Software-as-a-Service (SaaS), so not only is the cost of integrating disparate systems eliminated, but so too is the on-going cost of maintaining on-premise applications.